fgraux/LiveProd/README.md

 	• Modify the CasparCG config file with your own specs then Start CasparCG server & scanner.

 	• Start OBS and add the scenes & sources to complete CasparCG configuration (Bugs & DVE would be sources added to all camera scenes...)

-	• Go to /public/javascript folder and edit CCGNodeClient.js file, changing line 2 with the IP of your host computer.

 	• Open a terminal window (cmd or powershell on windows 10), cd to your folder, and type 'node LiveProdSrv.js'.

 	• You should be now able to connect on the web UI while typing //localhost/ to your web browser (//localhost/keyboard/ for the single keyboard, //localhost/clock for the clock etc...).